-This elective course is designed to provide for the development of fundamental knowledge and skill in the delivery of pharmaceutical care in a managed-health care environment, primarily serving ambulatory patients.
-Emphasis is placed upon drug benefit management from a fiscal and clinical perspective.
+Exploration of the fundamental knowledge and skills needed in the delivery of pharmaceutical care in a managed-health care environment, primarily serving ambulatory patients.
+Emphasis on drug benefit management from a fiscal and clinical perspective.
 Prereq: Completion of second professional year of study or permission of course coordinator.
 Offered: Fall or Spring.